Teaching Kids About Money: 11 Nifty Tips For Unearthing Your Child’s Inner Billionaire

 Do some baking with your child and hold a cake sale to raise money for charity.
 Ask them to set the prices for each item and question their choices.
 For instance, outline that items possess varying values and the reasons why you may spend more or less on certain things.
 Allow them to handle money with customers and set them the challenge of counting how much you’ve raised at the end.

-There are a lot of different questions you can ask them during this process to help them understand many different facets of money managements.
+There are a lot of different questions you can ask them during this process to help them understand many different facets of money management.
 Examples include:

 - Which cake should be the most expensive?